ZecHub/zechub/site/Privacy_Tools/GrapheneOS.md

 **Focused on Privacy** The OS is designed with a strong emphasis on user privacy, minimizing data collection and exposure.

-**Open Source** It’s an open-source project, allowing for transparency and community contributions to improve security.
+**Open Source** It is an open-source project, allowing for transparency and community contributions to improve security.

 **Customizable Security Policies** Users have the ability to customize various security policies to suit their preferences.